kaxcode/ruby_portfolio/README.md

 * ✅ manual VC for welcome
   *  Views/Controller = #index
     * #index will bring in posts and projects
-* Change the project scaffold/table to be portfolio
-  - leave only methods #index #show
-* Change the project scaffold/table to be articles

 * Bootstrap Template (Branch)
   * ✅ Change Nav bar and glyphicons